 Foundation / Corporation

 Grants to USA nonprofits to address environmental issues, specifically the protection of clean drinking water resources, as well as efforts to challenge the development of natural gas use and infrastructure in New York State.
+New applicants are strongly encouraged to submit a Letter of Inquiry as a preliminary step before submitting a full proposal.

 The Foundation is interested in diverse approaches that raise awareness and offer solutions to drinking water and energy concerns, including, but not limited to, policy development, advocacy, organizing, and corporate responsibility.